Improving the user experience

 If Citrix Receiver does not have an appropriate application or cannot directly access the content, the URL is opened using the server application.

-Server-client content redirection is configured on the server and enabled by default in Citrix Receiver provided that the path includes RealPlayer and at least one of Firefox, Mozilla, or Netscape.
+Server-client content redirection is configured on the server and enabled by default in Citrix Receiver if the path includes RealPlayer and at least one of Firefox, Mozilla, or Netscape.

 For more information about RealPlayer for Linux, see http://www.real.com/resources/unix/.